It’s a sight that no driver wants to see: a bright yellow parking ticket neatly tucked under the windshield wiper.

 At one time, thousands of tickets were cancelled because the motorist drove away before a municipal law enforcement officer could pass it to the driver.
 The days of evading a parking ticket in this way, however, are gone.
 In August 2017, the city changed the rules.
 Nowadays, if you drive away before the municipal law enforcement officer can place the ticket under the windshield wiper or pass it to you, it will be mailed to the address for which the vehicle is registered.

-Similarly, fines can be mailed to drivers who speed in certain neighbourhoods in the city thanks to the 50 new speed enforcement cameras that were rolled out in early July.
+Similarly, fines can be mailed to drivers who speed in certain neighbourhoods in the city, thanks to automated speed enforcement cameras.

 Quick Car Insurance Quote